-To register for this preconference, please use the normal ICA Conference Registration process.
+Registration for this preconference is: $50 (in addition to the ICA Conference registration fee).
+To register, please use the normal ICA Conference Registration process.
 Those attending ICA may register for this preconference, whether or not they are presenting a paper.
-Registration for the conference opens 15 January 2014.
+Registration for the conference opened 15 January 2014.

 Higher education is described as being in a time of crisis.
 In the US, tuition costs have been escalating beyond the cost of inflation for some years, students are building up significant debt, whilst completion rates are in decline.
 The higher education system is creaking under the strain of additional scrutiny from government, funders, parents and students, yet is struggling to re-invent itself to reduce costs whilst improving quality and increasing flexibility for learners.
 In a Europe facing the financial downturn, universities struggle to retain their public service ethos when budgets are under huge pressure.
 Elsewhere in the world, many countries plan dramatic expansion to their higher education systems to fuel their growing economies, but they are being held up by lack of infrastructure and the increased intellectual capital that is needed.